 In July 1999, Peres was appointed Minister of Regional Cooperation in Ehud Barak’s government.
 In 2001, Peres again assumed the position of Minister of Foreign Affairs, this time in Ariel Sharon’s newly-formed National Unity Government, a position he held until November 2002.
 Peres was re-elected as Chairman of the Labor Party in June 2003 and served as Head of the Opposition.
 In January 2005, as Head of the Labor Party, Peres once again joined Sharon's government and served as Vice Prime Minister during the disengagement from Gaza.
 In November 2005, Shimon Peres left the Labor Party to join Sharon's new party, Kadima.
 Following Kadima's victory in the 2006 elections, Peres served as Vice Prime Minister and Minister for the Development of the Negev and the Galilee.

 In June 2007, Peres was elected to serve as the 9th President of the State of Israel, a position he held until 2014.
 In June 2012, Peres was awarded the highest US award in the realm of peace by President Barack Obama, the Presidential Medal of Freedom.
 Peres has authored numerous books and articles.
 His standing and reputation have earned him international recognition among the nations and leaders of the world.
-Shimon Peres was married to his late wife Sonia.
+Shimon Peres was married to his late wife Sonia, of blessed memory.
 They have three children, eight grandchildren and three great-grandchildren.